ErnestLeung52/space-finder/README.md

 -   Use Node.js internal uuid library to reduce bundle size

 ## AWS Cognito

 -   User pools: store user data; basic authentication solution
 -   Identity pools: fine grained access control; directly call AWS SDK commands
 -   JWT token: a way in which APIs over the Internet can be secured
 -   Cognito user group: a fine grained access control solution, for partial access restriction

+## AWS Cognito Identity Pools

+-   User sends credentials to Cognito and in return receives a session object that contains JWT token
+-   The JWT token will be used to generate or assign to get a IAM role, a role that the user can assume
+-   Retrieves a set of temporary credentials from AWS (access, secret access key, session ID, etc...)
+-   Invoke SDK calls With temp credentials